Kernel Mean Embedding of Distributions: A Review and Beyond: Maximum Mean Discrepancy

 where

 uniformly at rate $1/\sqrt{m}$. \end{theorem} \end{shadowbox}

-\citet{Sriperumbudur2012} studied the convergence rate and upper bounds of the empirical estimators of the IPM for several function classes $\fspace$ including the MMD.
-It was shown that the MMD enjoys rapid convergence, \ie, in the order of $1/\sqrt{n}$ and the rate is independent of the dimension $d$, whereas other metrics such as the total variation and the Wasserstein distance suffer from a rate that depends on $d$.
+\citet{Sriperumbudur2012} studied the convergence rate of the empirical estimators of the IPM for several function classes $\fspace$ including the MMD.
+It was shown that the MMD enjoys rapid convergence, \ie, in the order of $1/\sqrt{n}$ and the rate is independent of the dimension $d$, whereas other metrics such as the Wasserstein distance suffers from a slow rate that depends on $d$.
 While this is generally true, $d$ may show up in a constant term, which can make the upper bound arbitrarily large for high-dimensional data.
+In other words, $|\widehat{\text{MMD}^2_u}[\hbspace,\X,\Y]-\text{MMD}^2[\hbspace,\pp{P},\pp{Q}]|\le c_d(m^{-1/2}+n^{-1/2}),$ where $c_d$ depends on $d$ but not on $m$ and $n$.
 As a result, the MMD may still suffer from the curse of dimensionality.
-For instance, when it is used as a test statistic for two-sample or independent testings, estimating the test statistics is, in general, a difficult problem in high dimension. \citet{Sashank15:HighDim} shows that the power of the linear-time MMD tests---under a mean-shift alternative---depends on the dimension $d$ and may decrease as $d$ grows. \citet{Ramdas15:DPK} also demonstrates that the power of the kernel-based tests degrades with dimension.
+In fact, when it is used as a test statistic in two-sample or independent tests, the effect of dimensionality is more pronounced. \citet{Sashank15:HighDim} shows that the power of the linear-time MMD tests---under a mean-shift alternative---depends on the dimension $d$ and may decrease as $d$ grows. \citet{Ramdas15:DPK} also demonstrates that the power of the kernel-based tests degrades with dimension.
 Furthermore, \citet{Ramdas15:AdaptiveKME} investigated the adaptivity of the MMD tests with the Gaussian kernel and gave numerous remarks on how dimension could affect the power of the tests.
 Understanding how the MMD, and the kernel mean embeddings in general, behave in high dimensions is a potential research direction.